On Language, Culture, Catechism

 Fray Pedro Chirino’s turn

 As in other missions, Taytay townfolks had the same Catechesis in Fray Chirino’s time.
-There were communitarian recitations or singing of the Tocsohan (teasing game or play), in which one party asks a question to be answered by the other party, the questioning and xxanswering roles being given reversed alternately after the correct answer has been given.
+There were communitarian recitations or singing of the Tocsohan (teasing game or play), in which one party asks a question to be answered by the other party, the questioning and answering roles being given reversed alternately after the correct answer has been given.
 That became a practice for the friars to apply some group dynamics like this to make the learning process creative and more pleasant especially to children.
 Fray Chirino wrote in his Relacion de las Islas Filipinas that “the emphasis was heavily placed on learning by rote memory, although understanding was also tested by regular question periods.”

 In 1593, two years after Fray Chirino’s arrival in Taytay, he used the Tagalog Catechism adopted by the Synod of Manila which the Dominicans printed on woodblocks.
 He conducted his Catechism class every morning after Mass.
 He taught the children their prayers—not merely to recite but to sing them using the measure of the traditional Tagalog chants.
 “The music that once the vehicle of pagan belief would become the vehicle of Christian faith [which we regard today as ‘inculturation’].”